Lockheed F-117 Nighthawk: Nicknames

-The aircraft's official name is "Night Hawk", however the alternative form "Nighthawk" is frequently used.
+The aircraft's official name is "Night Hawk", with the alternative form "Nighthawk" also used.

 As it prioritized stealth over aerodynamics, it earned the nickname "Wobblin' Goblin" due to its alleged instability at low speeds.
 However, F-117 pilots have stated the nickname is undeserved.
 "Wobblin' (or Wobbly) Goblin" is likely a holdover from the early Have Blue / Senior Trend (FSD) days of the project when instability was a problem.
 In the USAF, "Goblin" (without wobbly) persists as a nickname because of the aircraft's appearance.
 During Operation Desert Storm, Saudis dubbed the aircraft "Shaba", which is Arabic for "Ghost".
 Some pilots also called the airplane the "Stinkbug".

-During the NATO bombing of Yugoslavia in 1999 it picked up the nickname "Invisible" (Serbian cyrillic "Невидљиви", latin "Nevidljivi") and it gained popularity after it was shot down over Serbian airspace near Buđanovci.
-The F-117 downing became a spot of Serbian pride with a phrase "We didn't know it was invisible" was coined.
+During the NATO bombing of Yugoslavia in 1999, it picked up the nickname "Invisible" (Serbian Cyrillic "Невидљиви", Latin "Nevidljivi").
+The name became ironic after it was shot down over Serbian airspace near Buđanovci, leading to the phrase "we didn't know it was invisible".